-- Lastly, and possibly the biggest driving reason of them all, the rise in popularity of online video sales, as well as video streaming websites, such as Netflix, has curtailed much of Blu-ray's potential growth, as many consumers are eschewing physical media altogether in favor of streaming their content.
-This made physical media like DVD and Blu-Ray essentially like the best horse-drawn buggy in what's becoming an automobile world.
-In response to this, and to compete with streaming boxes like Roku or AppleTV, most Blu-ray players have at least some internet television capability to access content providers like YouTube, Netflix, Hulu, Blip, Crackle and others.
+- Lastly, and possibly the biggest driving reason of them all, the rise in popularity of online video sales, as well as video streaming websites such as Netflix, has curtailed much of Blu-ray's potential growth, as many consumers are eschewing physical media altogether in favor of streaming their content.
+This made physical media like DVD and Blu-ray essentially like the best horse-drawn buggy in what's becoming an automobile world.
+In response to this, and to compete with streaming boxes like Roku or AppleTV, most Blu-ray players have at least some internet television capability to access content providers like Netflix, YouTube, Hulu, Blip, Crackle and others.
 Also, Blu-ray discs are still usually anywhere between 25% - 50% higher in cost compared to an equivalent DVD copy, often a turn-off for those who want to switch to the new format (US$13 for a DVD copy, US$20 for a Blu-Ray copy of the same film on average).
-For these reasons, the appeal of Blu-ray is mostly limited to video and audiophiles for the better picture and sound quality respectively over streaming, collectors who like having physical copies of movies and TV shows.
+For these reasons, the appeal of Blu-ray is mostly limited to videophiles and audiophiles for the better picture and sound quality over streaming, collectors who like having physical copies of movies and TV shows.
 Another market for Blu-rays is people whose streaming access is limited due to their ISP imposing strict data caps (this is particularly an issue for people who want to upgrade from HD to 4K due to the significantly higher amount of data required for the latter) and people stuck with slower connections that, at best, can barely handle streaming at around DVD quality, let alone HD or 4K, if they can even access streaming services at all (which, even now, is a surprisingly high number of households, it's not just limited to rural areas).
 The format is popular in Japan because the culture there still values tangible ownership, thus physical media is still popular and streaming services have been slower to catch on.